Sound pollution has joined light pollution as another irritant that drives us bonkers and kills our love of home.

 The sound of silence does not come cheap.

-A CitiQuiet insert for a 3-foot-by-5-foot window costs roughly $950, including installation, though pricing varies depending on features.
-Zeluck’s 3-foot-by-5-foot windows, custom built to an architect’s specs, typically cost $7,000 to $8,500 (without installation).
+A CitiQuiet insert for a 3-foot-by-5-foot window can cost upwards of $1,000, including installation, and pricing varies depending on features.

 Rui Ponte, a Bethesda, Md., architect who designs high-end restorations and new construction, once specified $250,000 worth of triple-pane, laminated-glass windows for a 6,000-square-foot custom home in an airport flight path.